Shereyton/Workout-Tracker/README.md

 This is a lightweight web-based workout tracker.
 Log sets with any weight (including zero for bodyweight exercises) and export data as JSON, CSV, or AI-ready text.
 Finished sessions are saved locally so you can export even after closing the workout.

+**Note:** Charts are temporarily removed.
+You can export JSON/CSV and view history via the calendar and session summary.

 ### History

 Workout history is saved to local storage under `wt_history`.
 You can export this history (which also copies the JSON to your clipboard) or import additional entries.